Brian Clough

 An eight-month spell in charge of Third Division club Brighton & Hove Albion followed, before Clough (without Taylor) returned north in the summer of 1974 to become manager of Leeds United.
 This was widely regarded as a surprise appointment, given his previous outspoken criticism of the Leeds players and their manager Don Revie.
 He was sacked after just 44 days in the job, but within months, he had joined Second Division Nottingham Forest, where he was re-united with Taylor in the summer of 1976.
-In 1977, Forest were promoted to the top flight and the following season won the league title (the first in the club's history), making Clough one of only four managers to have won the English league with two clubs.
+In 1977, Forest were promoted to the top flight and the following season won the league title (the first and far only in the club's history), making Clough one of only four managers to have won the English league with two clubs.
 Forest also won two consecutive European Cups (in 1979 and 1980) and two League Cups (1978 and 1979), before Taylor retired in 1982.
-Clough stayed on as Forest manager for another decade and won two more League Cups (1989 and 1990) and reached the FA Cup final in 1991, but could not emulate his earlier successes.
+Clough stayed on as Forest manager for another decade, winning two more League Cups (1989 and 1990) and reaching the FA Cup final in 1991, but could not emulate his earlier successes.
 Forest were relegated from the Premier League in 1993, after which Clough retired from football.
+In 2002, Clough was among the six managers who were inaugural inductees into the English Football Hall of Fame.